jgreely/yomitori/README.md

 TODO
 ----

+* mobi2yt: detect inline JPEGs used to replace non-sJIS characters (such as roman numerals); publisher workflow seems to leave these in Kindle books even though they're UTF-8 XHTML
 * document the config file and known/rubyonly/fix* files, with samples
 * yt2html: use decent CSS styling
 * ab2yt: process ［＃...］ markup, warn about embedded HTML